-REPORTING CRIMES AND OTHER EMERGENCIES To report an Emergency
+Reporting Crimes and Other Emergencies REPORTING CRIMES AND OTHER EMERGENCIES

+To report an Emergency/Crime

-To report a true emergency, dial 911.
-As soon as you are able, notify the Dean of Administration at 860.343.5731 that 911 has been activated.
-Using an on-campus phone, you also may dial 46366 for a non-medical emergency or 46377 for a medical emergency and trained staff/faculty will assist you until 911 arrives.
+To report a true emergency at either location, dial 911 for police, fire and medical-related emergencies.
+As soon as you are able, notify the Dean of Administration that 911 has been activated.
+Call 860.343.5731 or email KHogan@mxcc.edu.

+On the main campus, using an on-campus phone during business hours, you also may dial 46366 for a non-medical emergency or 46377 for a medical emergency and trained staff/faculty will assist you until 911 arrives.